MLA Basics: Parenthetical Citations

 Citing sources without an author

 Some sources do not have authors or contributors – for instance, when you cite some websites.
 Instead, refer to the name of the source in your parenthetical citation in place of the author.
-Shorten / abbreviate the name of the source but ensure that your reader can easily identify it in your bibliography (abbreviate the title starting with the same word in which it is alphabetized).
-Punctuate with quotations or italicize as you would in its bibliographic form (a book is italicized; and article is in quotes).
+Shorten / abbreviate the name of the source but ensure that your reader can easily identify it in your works cited (abbreviate the title starting with the same word in which it is alphabetized).
+Punctuate with quotations or italicize as you would in its works cited form (a book is italicized; an article is in quotes).

 Double agents are still widely in use (Spies 12-15, 17).